BRA1L0R/handwriting/README.md

 what this means practically is that no matter what happens to the ink, the text in your note will be safe, as the note itself is not modified (besides its frontmatter).

+### why the ink looks good

+a typical pen reports ~200-250 dots/events a second. what other handwriting apps probably do (almost certainly) is draw straight lines between each dot - this is what causes the jaggedness or spikiness on boox or other e-ink devices, also because the pen trembles a bit naturally

+what i did is smooth the curve by adding the previous dot into the calculation. this causes bad perceived lag, so i had to replace the last stretch of the curve to the pen tip with a straight line in real time

+### how does it stay still

+ink coordinates are stored in the sidecar. origin is at the top-left of the text column, absolute y down the document.

+any transformation of the viewport, Handwriting calculates where that part of the note is on your screen and redraws the ink. then, Handwriting matches the overlay to the live editor pane.

+this sounds pretty straightforward.

+however if you resize Obsidian, resize a window pane, change the font size, pinch the screen, zoom with ctrl+, ctrl-, or ctrl & scroll, use a theme that moves the text column, use a theme that moves the live editor, change the readable line length setting, or simply pan, the coordinates must transform to match

 ### palm rejection

-the base of all palm rejection tech starts with blocking hand input when pen begins input.
-On notes, Handwriting's block persists 350 ms after pen lifts, in case you brush the screen as you are lifting off.
+most palm rejection tech starts with blocking hand input when pen begins input.
+Handwriting does this too.

+On notes, Handwriting's block persists 350 ms after pen lifts in case you brush the screen as you are lifting off.

 but this creates a problem: writers who hold their pen close to screen while scrolling with other hand